ladnerm/Downloads-Organizer/README.md

+- Made for Mac OS

 - Run this file to clear your downloads folder

-- will only work if you have the proper names for folders (in documents folder)
+- Will only work if you have the proper names for folders (in the documents folder)

+- Personalize the path names